gamemann/XDP-Firewall/README.md

 [![XDP Firewall Build Workflow](https://github.com/gamemann/XDP-Firewall/actions/workflows/build.yml/badge.svg)](https://github.com/gamemann/XDP-Firewall/actions/workflows/build.yml) [![XDP Firewall Run Workflow](https://github.com/gamemann/XDP-Firewall/actions/workflows/run.yml/badge.svg)](https://github.com/gamemann/XDP-Firewall/actions/workflows/run.yml)

-A *stateless* firewall that attaches to the Linux kernel's [XDP](https://www.iovisor.org/technology/xdp) hook through [(e)BPF](https://ebpf.io/) for fast packet processing.
-This firewall is designed to read filtering rules from a config file and filter incoming packets.
-Both IPv4 and **IPv6** are supported!
-The protocols currently supported are TCP, UDP, and ICMP.
-The firewall also has the option to display counters for allowed, dropped, and passed packets which are written to `stdout`.
+A *stateless* firewall that attaches to the [XDP](https://www.iovisor.org/technology/xdp) hook in the Linux kernel using [(e)BPF](https://ebpf.io/) for fast packet processing.

+This firewall is designed for performance and flexibility, offering features such as dynamic filtering, source IP blocking, IP range dropping, and real-time packet counters.
+This makes it a powerful tool for network engineers, security professionals, and anyone interested in XDP or high-performance firewalling.

 ![Demo Run](./images/run.gif)

-I hope this project helps existing network engineers and programmers interested in utilizing XDP or anybody interested in getting into those fields!
-(D)DoS protection and mitigation is an important part of Cyber Security and understanding the concept of networking and packet flow on a low-medium level would certainly help those who are pursuing a career in the field 🙂
+I ultimately hope this tool helps existing network engineers and programmers interested in utilizing XDP or anybody interested in getting into those fields!
+(D)DoS protection and mitigation is an important part of Cyber Security and understanding networking concepts and packet flow at a low-to-medium level would certainly help those who are pursuing a career in the field 🙂

+## 🚀 Features Overview
+All features can be enabled or disabled through the configuration file on disk or by modifying [`config.h`](./src/common/config.h) before compilation.
+If you're planning to only use certain features such as the source IP block and drop functionality, it is recommended you disable other features like dynamic filtering to achieve best performance.

+### 🔥 High-Performance Packet Filtering
+* **XDP-Powered** - Runs at the earliest point in the network stack for **minimal latency**.
+* **eBPF-Based** - Uses BPF maps for efficient rule lookups and packet processing.

+### 🛑 Source IP Blocking & Dropping
+* Instantly **drop packets** from known bad IP addresses.
+* Uses a **BPF map** for **efficient** lookups and blocking.
+* Can be managed dynamically via CLI tools (`xdpfw-add`, `xdpfw-del`).

+### ⚡ Dynamic Filtering (Rule-Based)
+* Define **custom rules** to allow or drop packets based on protocol, port, or IP.
+* Supports **temporary bans** by adding IPs to the block list for a configurable duration.
+* Ideal for mitigating **non-spoofed (D)DoS attacks**.

+### 🌍 IP Range Dropping (CIDR)
+* Block entire **IP subnets** efficiently at the XDP level.
+* Supports **CIDR-based filtering** (e.g., `192.168.1.0/24`).
+* Disabled by default but can be enabled in [`config.h`](./src/common/config.h).

+### 📊 Real-Time Packet Counters
+* Track **allowed, dropped, and passed** packets in real time.
+* Supports **per-second statistics** for better traffic analysis.

+### 📜 Logging System
+* Built-in **logging** to terminal and/or a file.
+* Configurable **verbosity levels** to control log output.

+### 📌 Pinned Maps & CLI Utilities
+* **Pinned BPF maps** allow external programs to interact with firewall rules.
+* CLI utilities (`xdpfw-add`, `xdpfw-del`) enable **dynamic rule** management without restarting the firewall.
+* Supports integration with **user-space security systems** for enhanced protection.

-## Building & Installing
+## 🛠️ Building & Installing
 Before building, ensure the following packages are installed.
-These packages can be installed with `apt` on Debian-based systems (e.g. Ubuntu, etc.), but there should be similar package names in other package managers.
+These packages can be installed with `apt` on Debian-based systems (e.g. Ubuntu, etc.), but there should be similar names in other package managers.

 ```bash
 # Install dependencies.